Saturday, September 21, 2013

 starring: Ashay Chitre, Esha Deol, Anita Hassandani

-Told as a flashback by two ex-lovers while on board to New Delhi, it was the time of blossoming romance as these two recalls their last years as carefree and partying students.
-Karan was smitten by the new freshman Tanya and was trying his best to win her heart by doing lots of cheesy romance clichés as possible in traditional Bollywood manner. (meaning lots of dance montages from these two (or one of them) being lovey-dovey. bleh)
+Told as a flashback by two ex-lovers while on board to New Delhi, it was the time of blossoming romance as these two recall their last years as carefree and partying students.
+Karan was smitten by the new freshman Tanya and was trying his best to win her heart by doing lots of cheesy romance clichés as possible in traditional Bollywood manner.
+(Meaning lots of dance montages from these two or just one of them being lovey-dovey.
+Bleh)

-It took around an hour before we get our first horror scene, involving a random geek being stalked in a very empty dorm (thanks to everyone attending the 70s-themed prom that night) and ends up murdered by a cool looking hoodie killer with a sharp kukri. (or curved machete in laymen's terms) But being a random character, this guy's death was dismissed as suicide and it wasn't until another half hour or so before we finally get a real plot development, wherein Tanya was caught cheating on her exam and was dismissed from the test.
+It takes around an hour before we get our first horror scene, involving a random geek being stalked in a very empty dorm (thanks to everyone attending a 70s-themed prom that night) and ends up murdered by a cool looking hoodie killer with a sharp kukri. (or curved machete in laymen's terms) But being a random character, this guy's death was dismissed as suicide and it wasn't until a half hour or so before we finally get a real plot development, wherein Tanya was caught cheating on her exam and gets dismissed from the test.

 Hoping to impress her, Karan devised a plan with their friends to steal Tanya's papers that night and forge a passing grade.
-Things went from bad to worse fast when Bakshi, the professor keeping the tests and suspected killer, caught them breaking into his home and pursues them to the point they actually discovered the professor's dead wife.
-Frightened, the group made a run for their jeep and accidentally hit the pursuing professor; kids began shouting, random dude comes and accuses them of doing something illegal (but leaves anyways) and it turns out that Bakshi isn't really dead, but was wounded enough to stagger and fall into a nearby cliff.
-Clearly, if you had seen I know what you did Last Summer as much as any veteran slasher fan does, you know where this is going...
+Things went from bad to worse fast when Bakshi, the professor keeping the tests and a suspected killer, caught them breaking into his home and pursued them to the point they actually discover the professor's dead wife.
+Frightened, the group made a run for their jeep and accidentally hit their professor; kids began shouting, random dude comes and accuses them of doing something illegal (but leaves anyways) and it turns out that Bakshi wasn't really dead but wounded enough to stagger and fall into a nearby cliff.
+Clearly, if you have seen I know what you did Last Summer as much as any veteran slasher fan does, you know where this is going...

-Fast forward to three years later, after Tanya and Karan ended their relationship, Karan is now engaged to his childhood friend, Natasha and had called in their friends to a remote snowy inn to celebrate.
-However, it appears that someone donning the same hoodie coat professor Bakshi was wearing had plans to murder them one by one.
+Fast forward to three years later, after Tanya and Karan ended their relationship, Karan is now engaged to his childhood friend Natasha and called in their friends to a remote snowy inn to celebrate.
+However, it appears that someone donning the same hoodie coat professor Bakshi was wearing have plans to murder them one by one.
 Could it be that Bakshi survived his fall and is now hellbent on revenge?
 Or is there somebody else involved in this killing spree?

-Horror isn't really this movie's strong point, not with all the dancing, singing and corny love montages, but at least its interesting enough to keep me watching for nearly 3 hours, despite already knowing some of the twists and turns of the movie.
-Nothing else noteworthy here but if you love corny romance stories with a fair amount of scares, (not to mention patience) then this Bollywood rip is yours to find.
+Horror isn't really this movie's strong point, not with all the dancing, singing and corny love montages, but at least its interesting enough to keep me watching for nearly 3 hours, despite already knowing some of the twists and turns.
+Nothing else noteworthy here but if you love corny romance stories with a fair amount of scares (not to mention patience), then this Bollywood rip is yours to find.
 Also, it would probably help if you hadn't seen IKWYDLS or Urban Legend yet, but that would really question your credibility as a horror fan and your place in this blog...